nmanandhar/react-app-menu/README.md

 ## Introduction
 React App Menu is a simple React component that renders navigation menu similar to desktop applications with support for hotkeys and keyboard navigation.
-It aims to do most things through css alone and relies on javascript only when absolutely necessary
+It aims to do most things through css alone and relies on javascript only when absolutely necessary.
+This makes the code extremely small (< 20kb) and together with the css, the whole library is less than 25 kb without any compression

 ## Installation
 ```npm